 4×4 required?

-However, if you’re visiting one of the small private farms, it is required to have a 4wd/4×4, especially in rainy season since those are off the main roads.
+However, if you’re visiting one of the small private farms, it is required to have a 4wd/4×4 the in rainy season.
+A high clearance 2wd SUV can work in the dry season.

 Curubande de Liberia Town